 Water is the key to life on earth, yet less than three percent of it is available to humans, so make every drop count.
 Efficient irrigation is important because more than 50 percent of residential water is used for landscaping.
 In addition, most plant diseases and deaths are caused by over watering.

+One way of conserving water is to reduce the area of a landscape that is irrigated.
+Another way to reduce the amount of water used is to change how a lawn and garden is watered.
 Water landscapes manually with hoses and sprinklers, or with more sophisticated methods like drip irrigation or in-ground systems that use buried pipe and nozzles.

 For more information, see the following Colorado State University Extension fact sheet(s).